lmweber/lmweber.github.io/pages/research.md

-### Further projects
+### Future projects

 I am interested in projects that aim to rigorously evaluate and establish statistical practices in the analysis of high-throughput biological data, as well as assisting experimental researchers to access and use suitable computational methods.
 Specific issues that I plan to work more on in the future include:

-- benchmarking of new classes of methods from machine learning
+- benchmarking of new classes of methods from machine learning (e.g. generative adversarial networks, GANs)
-- data analysis for multi-modal data (e.g. transcriptomic and proteomic data from the same single cells)
+- data analysis for single-cell multi-modal data (e.g. transcriptomic and proteomic data from the same cells)
+- data analysis for spatial data (e.g. spatial transcriptomics)
-- computational workflows (user-friendly, modular)
+- computational workflows (user-friendly and modular)
 - experimental design
 - data preprocessing procedures (e.g. normalization of single-cell data)